secretflow/spu/docs/development/add_protocols.rst

 Among the basic APIs, some protocols working on Rings share the same logic on some operations processing public operands, so SPU developers pre-implement these APIs as kernels and place them in the common directory.
-As a result, the ABY3 developer can directly register these kernels through the **regPub2kKernels** function.
+As a result, the ABY3 developer can directly register these kernels through the **regPV2kKernels** function.

 .. code-block:: c++
   :caption: Pre-implemented *and_pp* kernel

-  class Pub2kAndPP : public BinaryKernel {
+  class AndPP : public BinaryKernel {
    public:
     // kernel name for dynamic binding
     static constexpr char kBindName[] = "and_pp";